Table of Contents

 - Insertive vaginal intercourse: Putting one's penis into a vagina, especially when the woman is menstruating, can expose you to HIV.

-- Giving oral sex: Using one’s mouth to lick, suck, or bite another person’s genitals (penis, vagina, or anus) can expose you to HIV.
-Swallowing semen (“cum”), licking menstrual blood, and having bad oral hygiene (mouth sores, bleeding gums) will increase your risk of getting HIV.
+- Giving oral sex: Using one's mouth to lick, suck, or bite another person's genitals (penis, vagina, or anus) can expose you to HIV.
+Swallowing semen ("cum"), licking menstrual blood, and having bleeding gums, mouth ulcers, or gum disease will increase your risk of getting HIV.

 - Receiving oral sex: Having your genitals licked, sucked, or bitten is less risky than giving oral sex.
-However, you can get HIV from your partner, especially if your partner has bad oral hygiene.
+However, you can get HIV from your partner, especially if your partner has bleeding gums, mouth ulcers, or gum disease.

 - Sharing sex toys without sterilizing them or using a new condom: This can allow HIV to be transmitted from the first partner to the next one who uses the toy.

-- Mutual masturbation (hand jobs) and fisting (using a hand to penetrate the anus or vagina): These are relatively low risk, as long as your hand has no open cuts or sores.
+- Mutual masturbation (hand jobs), fingering, and fisting (using a hand to penetrate the anus or vagina): These are relatively low risk, as long as your hand has no open cuts or sores.

-Sexual assault or rape can result in infection if the attacker is HIV+.
+Sexual assault or rape can result in infection if the attacker is living with HIV.
 The risk increases when rape involves anal penetration, force, and/or multiple attackers.
 Some forced sexual acts involving wounds can place a victim at very high risk.

 Other Types of Transmission

 In the past, HIV was spread by transfusion with blood products, such as whole blood or the "factor" used by hemophiliacs.
 Many people were infected this way.
-The blood supply is now much more strictly tested and controlled.
-The odds of being infected from receiving blood or blood factor in the US are very low.
+The blood supply is now much more strictly tested and controlled in most countries.
+The odds of being infected from receiving blood or blood factor in countries like the US, the UK, and Canada are extremely low.
+However, there are still several countries that do not screen all blood donations for HIV.

-It is also possible to get HIV from skin grafts or transplanted organs taken from HIV+ people.
-Again, the risk is considered very low, as these ‘body products’ are required to be strictly tested in the same way as blood products.
-Semen donations collected by sperm banks for artificial insemination are also considered ‘body products’ and strictly tested.
+It is also possible to get HIV from skin grafts or transplanted organs taken from people living with HIV.
+Again, the risk is considered very low, as these 'body products' are required to be strictly tested in the same way as blood products.
+Semen donations collected by sperm banks for artificial insemination are also considered 'body products' and strictly tested in high-resource countries.
 Private semen samples that are not processed by sperm banks or similar organizations are not subject to the same testing.
-It is important for anyone receiving a private donor’s sperm for artificial insemination to have the donor tested for HIV.
+It is important for anyone receiving a private donor's sperm for artificial insemination to have the donor tested for HIV.

 Some people, mostly health care workers, are infected through needle sticks with infected blood, or through other medical accidents.
 This is a very small percentage of overall infections.
-When exposed to fluid or body products that may be infected while on the job, health care workers are offered occupational post-exposure prophylaxis (oPEP).
+According to the CDC, only three in every 1,000 exposures to HIV-infected blood at work, if left untreated, will result in HIV infection.
+When exposed to fluid or body products that may be infected while on the job, health care workers should be offered occupational post-exposure prophylaxis (oPEP) immediately.

-There are a few isolated cases of people becoming infected from using a razor that had just been used by an HIV+ person, or from using a toothbrush immediately after the toothbrush was used by someone who was HIV+, or in other unexpected ways.
-One case of transmission occurred when two people, both of whom had terrible dental problems, engaged in deep or "French" kissing.
-However, the odds of getting HIV from kissing, even when one person is HIV+, are less than the odds of being struck by lightning.
+There are a few isolated cases of people becoming infected from using a razor that had just been used by a person living with HIV, or from using a toothbrush immediately after the toothbrush was used by someone living with HIV, or in other unexpected ways.
+One case of transmission occurred when two people, both of whom had bleeding gums and/or open sores in their mouths, engaged in deep or "French" kissing.
+In this situation, they were exposed not only to each other's saliva (which does not carry HIV), but also to each other's blood (which can spread HIV).
 To be safe, always avoid direct contact with blood and sexual fluids.

 HIV cannot be transmitted except when certain body fluids are exchanged.
 You can greatly reduce the risk of transmission by:

-- Knowing your HIV status so you can take steps to avoid spreading HIV if you are HIV+; for more information, see The Well Project's article on HIV Testing
+- Knowing your HIV status so you can take steps to avoid spreading HIV if you are living with HIV; for more information, see our fact sheet on HIV Testing

 - Practicing safer sex